ASU-EGR304-2026-F-202/ASU-EGR304-2026-F-202/docs/02-Team-Organization.md

 ### Communication Procedures

 * **Primary Channel:** Messaging in a group chat will be used for any updates, technical discussions, and sharing code/schematics.
-* **Synchronous Communication:** Quick clarification calls will take place with phone calls or on Discord.
+* **Quick Communication:** Quick clarification calls will take place with phone calls or on Discord.
 * **Instructor Correspondence:** One designated team member will handle email correspondence with the course instructor and relay updates to the team in the group chat or through Discord.

 ---